Contact

 Background

 Hannah has a background in social anthropology, development studies and narrative nonfiction writing.
 She has extensive experience in qualitative (particularly ethnographic) research and writing.
+She has published on bicultural approaches to education and healthcare, wellbeing, livelihoods, migration, foetal personhood, vernacular religion, postcolonial identity, Indigenous freshwater rights and bilateral poverty policy.

 In 2013, Hannah received an Australian Research Council Discovery Early Career Researcher Award.
 As part of this major grant, she held a three-year fellowship at the Australian National University's School of Archaeology and Anthropology, where she researched the pressures facing Filipino women as they strive to improve their lives and help their families 'get ahead' in an age of mobility and rapid economic transformation.

-Hannah holds a PhD in social anthropology from the Australian National University, awarded the 2010 Australian Anthropological Society Best Thesis Prize, an MA in Creative Writing (Nonfiction) from Victoria University’s acclaimed International Institute of Modern Letters, and a Postgraduate Diploma in Development Studies from Massey University.
-She has been a visiting researcher at Ateneo de Manila University, the University of Hawai‘I, and the International Institute of Asian Studies in the Netherlands.
+Hannah holds a PhD in social anthropology from the Australian National University, awarded the 2010 Australian Anthropological Society Best Thesis Prize, an MA in Creative Writing (Nonfiction) from Victoria University's International Institute of Modern Letters, and a Postgraduate Diploma in Development Studies from Massey University.
+She has been a visiting researcher at Ateneo de Manila University, the University of Hawai'i, and the International Institute of Asian Studies in the Netherlands.
 She has held office as a Director of the Australian Anthropological Society.

 Publications